 - Michael Hutchins, UK Center for Ecology and Hydrology (CEH)

 - Daniela Rizzi, ICLEI Europe

-- Christina Pantazi, DG Research, Technology and Development (RTD)
+- Christina Pantazi, DG Research and Innovation, European Commission

 Experts, scientists, innovators and practitioners in the PEER – ICLEI – EURAQUA networks and collaborators.